DiddiZ/mtg-proxies/README.md

 - Sagas like [Urza's Saga](https://scryfall.com/card/mh2/259/urzas-saga);
 - Adventures like [Murderous Rider // Swift End](https://scryfall.com/card/eld/97/murderous-rider-swift-end);

+Note: I have not tested this service with silver-bordered cards.

 In case you need to print any of the cards above, I recommend "drawing" the card in the provided template [.html](https://github.com/gbartholomeu/mtg-minimalist-proxies/tree/master/html_card_sample) and css.
 Use the [generate_proxy.py](https://github.com/gbartholomeu/mtg-minimalist-proxies/blob/master/html_card_sample/generate_proxy.py) file to output the desired image.